QuantozTechnology/csharp-stellar-base/README.md

 # ** Deprecated **
-Does not support Horizon 0.17.0
+This SDK does not support Horizon 0.17.0
+A more actively maintained SDK for .NET Core can be found here: https://github.com/elucidsoft/dotnet-stellar-sdk

 ## csharp-stellar-base
 Quick and dirty library to create, encode and decode Stellar transactions